-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
-C8A C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in y approp l· admission for Fall 2007.
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Χ applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT Х
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests Х

-C8A SAT and SAT Subject Tests or Х
+C8A SAT and SAT Subject Tests or X

 ACT

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2007, please indicate which ONE of the following applies:
+If your institution will make use of for Fall 2008 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the follo

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted Х
+ACT with Writing component reco Х

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institut For admission ion will use the SA - T or ACT writing co omponent; check a ll that apply:

-C8C For admission

-C8C For placement

-C8C For advising
+For placement For advising

+•
-C8C In place of an application essay

-As a validity check on the
+In place of an application essay As a validity check on the

-application essay
+000 application essay

-C8C No college policy as of now Х
+C8C No college policy as of now

+Not using essay component X

-C8D In addition, does your institution use applicants' test scores for academic advising?C8DYesNo
+C8D In addition, does your institution use applicants' tes t scores for acade mic advising?

+C8D Yes No

+X

+005 Later late Later Later CAT and ACT 0/00 1

-Latest date by which SAT or ACT scores must be received for fall- term admission 8/20 Latest date by which SAT Subject Test scores must be received for fall-term admission 8/20
+Latest date by which SAT or ACT Latest date by which SAT Subject 8/20

+COE fall-term admission t Test scores musi be received for 8/20

+Tail terri dariission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to cla or some students,

-C8F

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your insti- tution uses for placer nent (e.g., state tests s):

 C8G SAT

 C8G ACT

 C8G SAT Subject Tests

-C8G AP
+C8G

-C8G CLEP
+CLEP

-C8G Institutional Exam
+Institutional Exam State Exam (specify): 1

-C8G State Exam (specify):
+CoG State Exam (specify).

-Freshman Profile

-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2005, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Freshman Profile Provide percentages for ALL enr (freshman) students enrolled in international students/nonresiden fall 2006, including students who beg gan studies during summer,

-C9 Percent and number of first-time, first-year (freshman) students enrolled in fall 2005 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not verbal for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+C9 Percent and number of first-tim national standardized (SAT/AC first-time, first-year (freshman) scores (e.g., mathematics scores standardized test results (such as versa.
+The 25th percentile is the one that 25 percent scored at or a T) test scores.
+In students who su but not critical reas TOEFL) in this ite score that 25 percents. clude information f bmitted test score ding for a category em.
+Do not convert for ALL enrolled, ones.
+Do not include of students) or constants. degree-seeking, partial test mbine other T scores and vice

-C9 Percent submitting SAT scores 90% Number submittin g SAT scores 1123 C9 Percent submitting ACT scores Number submitting g ACT scores
+C9 Percent submitting SAT scores 89% Number submittin g SAT scores 1248

+C9 Percent submitting ACT scores Number submittin

+• 05(1.5) 750.5 1

-C9 25th Percentile 75th Percentile
+C9 SAT Critical Dooding 25th Percentile 75th Percentile

-C9 SAT Verbal 430 530
+C9 SAT Critical Reading 420 520 J

 C9 SAT Math 420 530

+SAT Writing

+SAT Essay

 C9 ACT Composite

+C9 ACT Math

 C9 ACT English

-C9 ACT Math
+C9 ACT Writing